 What Not to Say

-Those messages often feel honest, but they create emotional pressure.
+Those messages can feel honest in the moment, but they create emotional pressure.
 And pressure usually produces distance.

 This is where attachment patterns matter.
 Anxious reaching can meet avoidant retreat very quickly.
 The more you ask for immediate reassurance, the more likely you are to trigger the old loop.